mentalisttraceur/git-cotree/README.md

 an existing repo to get started.

-1. Your repository will be rearranged and set up for the co-tree workflow.
+1. Your repository will be rearranged and set up for the cotree workflow.
 2. The changes are entirely local.
 Your next push won't change anything for your teammates, unless you somehow defeat Git in weird ways.